 Unless you have a car, transport will easily be one of your most significant expenses.
 The public transport system itself isn’t costly, but you’ll need to use it regularly—a single one-way ticket on public transport costs around CA$3.

 Of course, rent is a significant cost.
 If you’re looking to live in a city, rent for a 1-bed apartment outside of the actual downtown area is around CA$1,600 a month.
 In the centre of a city like Toronto or Ottawa, this can be as high as CA$1,900.

-If you want more than 2 bedrooms to rent in a city centre, you’ll have to pay over CA$2,200, and you’ll have to fight to find an apartment of this size.
+If you want more than 2 bedrooms to rent in the city centre, you’ll have to pay over CA$2,200, and you’ll have to fight to find an apartment of this size.
 They are like gold dust.